AliHaider-1/Landing-Page/README.md

 # Landing-Page

-I was given an assignment to make a tribute page from "Code Your Future" as a part of the application process in the Web Development course.
+I was given an assignment to make a Landing page from "Code Your Future" as a part of the application process in the Web Development course.

                        The Task